powerpuffpenguin/deno-go-http/deno/README.md

 # context

-The function provided by Client can set the first incoming parameter as Context, which can simply send a request with a timeout or deadline
+Client supports golang's Context, you can easily set a timeout for the request or cancel the request

 > The usage of Context is exactly the same as that of golang, please refer to
 > the documentation of golang.
 In addition, the Context and Chan use the